redsquid/SmallTest/README.md

 SmallTest is a simplified single-header library for unit testing.
-If you're going to create small programm likes "HelloWorld.cpp" :) using the TDD approach and don't want to use large framework likes gtest - SmallTest is whot you need.
+If you're going to create small programm likes "HelloWorld.cpp" :) using the TDD approach and don't want to use large framework likes gtest - SmallTest is what you need.

 0. Include SmallTest.h
 1. Create namespace for unit test